Asma199-alt/RTDE/README.md

 - Position capture and storage in JSON format file
 - Pick and place operations using saved positions
 - TCP position monitoring and adjustment
-- Basic gripper control functionality (in development)
-- onRobot RG2 gripper control
+- onRobot RG2 gripper control(in development)

 ## Files and Components